palantir/dropwizard-web-security/README.md

 	}
 	```

-Just applying the bundle will add web app security headers to your application by default. **CORS and HSTS are turned
+Just applying the bundle will add web app security headers to your application by default. **CORS and HSTS are DISABLED by default.**
-OFF by default.**

 CORS Configuration